inbo/tutorials/content/tutorials/qgis_forms/index.md

 -   See also `QGISProcess` for R bindings: <https://r-spatial.github.io/qgisprocess>

 I personally found the trickiest part to be figuring out the QGIS-specific vocabulary.
-If you have a background in geospatial analysis, you might struggle more with the workings of Python.
+If you have a background in geospatial analysis, but did not use Python before, you might struggle more with the workings of that programming language.
 I will attempt to facilitate both.

 The code below is designed to be standalone, for the sake of this tutorial.